 Have you ever wondered why you have 5 black shirts that are all similar to one another?
 Or, 5 coats but one gets more usage than the other 3?
 Really take some time to figure out what you have and get rid of what you aren’t using.
 Get rid of what you aren’t using.
 Click here to read our tips on how to shop your closet.

 I’ve also decided to practice conscious spending in all parts of my life.
-(Use these time-saving apps, one of which helps you shop better!)
 I want to make sure that my spending makes sense from a life-hours expended standpoint.
 I also have become pretty committed to buying from American manufacturers.
 I want my dollar to circulate in the U.S. economy for as long as possible.

 Taking a year off of shopping ended up being a lot more challenging than I ever expected for completely different reasons than I expected.
 I didn’t realize the how emotional the experience would become.

 I’m currently in the part of the challenge I call “resignation.”
 I am resigned to finish this challenge with as much dignity as possible.